nelonmelons/Multi-Modal-Stock-TFT/README.md

-# "Benchmarking Transformers and Baselines for Multi-Horizon Stock Return Prediction with Technical and Earnings Features"
+# Benchmarking Transformers and Baselines for Multi-Horizon Stock Return Prediction with Technical and Earnings Features

 Acccepted to **IEEE ICITEE 2025 - JSCI** - 17th International Conference on Information Technology and Electrical Engineering - (The Joint Symposium on Computational Intelligence)